Hunter Holmes McGuire VA Medical Center - Richmond, VA

 Kristin Windon | 804-675-5000 Ext.
 5002

-Dr. Windon was appointed Acting ADPCS in April 2019, serving also as Deputy Associate Chief of Staff/Education Service.
-Prior to these roles, Dr. Windon served as a critical care nurse, nurse researcher, utilization review nurse, nursing professor, nursing program director, and nursing program developer.
-As Acting ADPCS, Dr. Windon is responsible for the direct supervision of Nursing Service, Chaplain Service, and Sterile Processing Service providing direct and indirect care for our Veterans.
+Dr. Windon was appointed as Associate Director for Patient Care Services (ADPCS) in September 2019.
+Prior to this she served as acting ADPCS since April 2019.
+Before, Dr. Windon served as Deputy Associate Chief of Staff/Education Service since 2009.
+Prior to these roles, Dr. Windon served as a critical care nurse, nurse researcher, utilization review nurse, nursing professor, nursing program director, and nursing program consultant.
+As ADPCS, Dr. Windon is responsible for the direct supervision of Nursing Service, Chaplain Service, and Sterile Processing Service providing direct and indirect care for our Veterans.
 Dr. Windon received her Bachelor of Science in Nursing and Master of Science in Nursing Degrees from the University of Virginia (1983/1998) and her Doctorate in Education - Higher Education Leadership from Nova Southeastern University in 2011.
 Dr. Windon is certified and licensed as a Gerontological Clinical Nurse Specialist and is certified in Nursing Professional Development.
 Dr. Windon is married to a Marine and her father and three uncles served in the Navy.

 Natalie Maixner | 804-675-5088